mariusbuescher/tresor/README.md

 - provide an API for extension.
 - keep a local (encrypted) copy of the data
 - provide events (email, webhooks etc.) for secrets, that expire
+- provide an audit log
+- be able to leverage SSO like OIDC, SAML or LDAP

 ## Architecture